-Counter offers - are they worth it?
+Counter offers - are they worth making?

 January typically is a peak month for resignations.
 Employees use the Christmas break to re-evaluate their lives and given we spend a large percentage of our lives at work, this factors majorly in the mix.
 So given that it is inevitable that employees leave organisations, is it ever worth making a counter offer?